 The law in Ireland provides for the regulation and inspection of pre-school childcare services.
-Under the Child Care Act 1991 the Health Service Executive (HSE) is charged with ensuring the health, safety and welfare of pre-school children attending services.
+Under the Child Care Act 1991 as amended by the Child and Family Agency Act 2013 the Child and Family Agency (Tusla) is charged with ensuring the health, safety and welfare of pre-school children attending services.
 Pre-school children are defined by law as “children under 6 years of age, who are not attending a national school or equivalent”.
 Pre-school services include pre-schools, play groups, day nurseries, crèches, childminders and other similar services looking after more than 3 pre-school children.

-Overall, the Department of Children and Youth Affairs has responsibility for these Regulations and for developing policy in this area.
-The HSE is required to inspect and regulate pre-school childcare services and has published a list of tips on choosing a pre-school.
+Overall, the Department of Children and Youth Affairs (DCYA) has responsibility for these Regulations and for developing policy in this area.
+The Child and Family Agency is required to inspect and regulate pre-school childcare services and has published a list of tips on choosing a pre-school.

 The different types of pre-school childcare services are